LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Conclusion

 \section{Conclusion}

-The goal of this paper is to evaluate how well LLMs do in generating code for microservice-based applications.
-We defined a standard template for specifying such applications, a framework for testing them, and proposed a metric for scoring the complexity of a specification; that is, the difficulty of generating code that satisfies the specification.
+The goal of this paper is to evaluate how well LLM Agents do in generating code for microservice-based applications.
+We defined a standard template for specifying such applications, a framework for testing them, and a metric for scoring the complexity of a specification.
 We ran experiments on 8 microservices from 2 applications.
-Our results indicate, unsurprisingly, that the greater the complexity of the specification, the more difficulty the LLM has in passing unit tests for the microservices.
-While stronger LLMs such as GPT-3o-mini do fairly well in generating code for specifications of medium difficulty, they do very poorly on complex specifications that have more intricate business logic, more dependencies, and require authentication and database integration.
-We analyzed the key problems LLMs face in generating code for these specifications thereby suggesting future research directions to improve the capabilities of LLMs to generate microservice-based applications.
-It is yet to be seen whether stronger LLMs will require additional techniques to generate code for MSBAs or will be able to do so on their own.
+Our results indicate, unsurprisingly, that the greater the complexity of the specification, the greater difficulty the LLM has in passing unit tests for the microservices.
+While stronger LLMs such as GPT-3o-mini do fairly well in generating code for specifications of medium difficulty, they do poorly on complex specifications that have more intricate business logic, more dependencies, and require authentication and database integration.
+We analyzed the key problems LLM Agents face in generating code for these specifications thereby suggesting future research directions to improve the capabilities of LLM Agents to generate microservice-based applications.
+We showed that a fine-grained approach to code-generation, generating code per request type as opposed to code for the entire service, produces more accurate code.